AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting/understand-fields-lists-reports.md

 </tr>
 <tr>
 <td> <p>Resource Manager IDs</p> </td>
-<td> <p>Use this option &nbsp;when creating a filter to find a specific resource manager.</p> <p>Begin typing the name of the resource manager that you want to use in the filter, then click the name when it appears in the drop-down list.</p> <p>Resource Managers can perform resource scheduling actions on a project.</p> <p>For more information, see the article <a href="../../../manage-work/projects/planning-a-project/designate-resource-managers-for-projects-and-templates.md" class="MCXref xref">Designate Resource Managers for a project or template </a>.</p> </td>
+<td> <p>Use this option &nbsp;when creating a filter to find a specific resource manager.</p> <p>Begin typing the name of the resource manager that you want to use in the filter, then click the name when it appears in the drop-down list.</p> <p>Resource Managers can perform resource scheduling actions on a project.</p> <p>For more information, see the article <a href="../../../manage-work/projects/planning-a-project/designate-resource-managers-for-projects-and-templates.md" class="MCXref xref">Designate Resource Managers for a project or template </a>.</p> <!--
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: Alina: Same as "Resource Managers" (above), but this is for the filter.)</p>
+--> </td>
 </tr>
 <tr>
 <td>Resource Planner Budgeted Labor&nbsp;Cost</td>